Join 100,000 entrepreneurs who read us every month

 In 2017, Tague left, and in came Kathryn Marinello.
 She shrunk the fleet, shifted to SUVs, and made good progress.
 The company had 9 quarters of earnings and growth.
 A possible recovery was in sight.
 Until 2020 came along.

 The debt was just too high, and Hertz failed to make payments on their leasing operations.
-But, before declaring bankrupt, Hertz asked for a government bailout, which was rejected.
+But, before hertz going out of business, they asked for a government bailout, which was rejected.
 One big reason was Icahn himself, who was worth $18 BN.

 So, they had to file under Chapter 11.